-So you’re curious about how to clean fish then, good job!
+So you are a little curious about how to clean fish at home then, good job!

-It is really easier than it looks.
-Absolutely nothing to be scared of.
-Hey, they won’t bite!
-Once you’ve cleaned your first one you’ll see how simple it is.
-The more fish you clean, the faster it will go.
+Once you have cleaned your first fish, then you will see how simple it really is.
+And the more fish you clean, the faster it will go afterwards.

-Whatever you do, just make sure that the fish is fresh.
+Whatever you do, just make sure that when you go grocery shopping at your local supermarket or fishmonger, that the fish is absolutely fresh.

 The eyes should be pure and glossy, skins should be slimy and not dry at all.
 The fish must feel firm and fat.
 If it feels mushy and soft and smells funny, get rid of it.